wvwwvwwv/scalable-concurrent-containers/README.md

 ## TreeIndex

-[TreeIndex](#TreeIndex) is a B-plus tree variant optimized for read operations.
-[EBR](#EBR) protects the memory used by individual entries, thus enabling lock-free read access to them.
+[TreeIndex](#TreeIndex) is a B-plus tree variant optimized for read operations. [`sdd`](https://crates.io/crates/sdd) protects the memory used by individual entries, thus enabling lock-free read access to them.

 ### Locking behavior